 Nothing beat’s watching a bonfire burn whilst eating baked potatoes, sipping mugs of minestrone soup, munching sticky hot dogs or a dish of black peas (you might need to be from Lancashire to have eaten this bonfire treat – fancy making some of your own?
 Head over to Chocolate & Beyond for an authentic bonfire black pea recipe.

 6 – coffee and gossip

-Invite a friend over and indulge in coffee, slabs of cake and of course a catch up on all the latest gossip.
+Even if you can’t invite a friend over you could still zoom and indulge in coffee, slabs of cake and of course a catch up on all the latest gossip.

-7 – sort out your wardrobes for winter
+7 – sort out your wardrobe for winter

 8 – cook up a big Sunday roast dinner